The Eighteen-Year Anomaly | A Longitudinal Case Study in Interference and Resilience Applying the FCFU and TRUCK-FU Frameworks

 They don’t always deactivate every lever they previously built, touched, or influenced.
 And in highly technical environments, certain actions, automations, permissions, and lingering footholds can remain long after a person has:

-- been terminated altogether.
+• Been terminated altogether.

 And when the original architect was highly skilled?
-Those fingerprints can look a lot like fresh activity — even when the source is long gone.
-So while the interference appears new, the origin may be old — because capability leaves a shadow long after the operator is gone.
-This isn’t a person hunched over a keyboard for nineteen years — it’s the long tail of access, decisions, or capabilities that were once in the wrong hands.
+Those fingerprints can look a lot like fresh activity, even when the source is long gone.
+So, while the interference appears new, the origin may be old, because capability leaves a shadow long after the operator is gone.

 Sabotage is a behavioral admission.